 Homelessness is a real problem in Oxford and it can be hard to know how best to find support if you are sleeping rough, or how to provide it to others who are sleeping rough, whether they ask you directly for help or not.

-It is important to think of your own safety too - many homeless people have mental health problems or may have taken drugs which make them act chaotically.
-Luckily, there are lots of services available to homeless people in Oxford.
-Here is some information to help you find the help you need if you are homeless, or which can be passed on to homeless people you meet who have specific needs.
+Luckily, there are lots of services available to people experiencing homelessness in Oxfordshire.
+Here is some information to help you find the help you need, or which can be passed on to people you meet who have specific needs.

 If you (or someone you know) want(s)... | then... | More Information |